 People are kinder to you [when you’re in a wheelchair]- Jeff.

-Dash is a passionate, hard working employee who lives with addiction and is often perceived as a ‘druggie’ or ‘junkie’ even thought they have been sober for some time.
+Dash, who identifies as non-binary, is a passionate, hard working employee who lives with addiction and is often perceived as a ‘druggie’ or ‘junkie’ even though they have been sober for some time.